AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57337-admin-user-with-access-restrictions-can-see-companies.md

 ---
-title: "ACSD-57337: Admin user with access restrictions could see all companies"
+title: "ACSD-57337: Admin user with access restrictions could view all companies in the *Companies* grid"
 description: Apply the ACSD-57337 patch to fix the Adobe Commerce issue where an admin user with access restrictions to specific websites could view companies from all websites in the *Companies* grid.
 feature: Companies, B2B, Configuration
 role: Admin, Developer